rayshifu/tinylisp/GC/README.md

 **Reference counting or mark-sweep, which is faster?**

-Reference counting continuously releases unused memory (unused cell pairs) back into the pool to recycle for reuse.
+Reference counting continuously releases unused memory (i.e. unused cons cell pairs that form lists) back into the pool to recycle for reuse.
 By contrast, mark-sweep only collects unused memory to recycle for reuse when the interpreter runs out of memory.
-This may seem simple and fast, however, integrating a full mark-sweep impacts memory management because it also requires an auxiliary stack to keep track of all temporary lists that are being constructed by the interpreter that cannot be released yet.
+Mark-sweep may seem simple and fast, however, integrating a full mark-sweep impacts memory management overall, because it also requires an auxiliary stack to keep track of all temporary lists that are being constructed by the interpreter that cannot be released yet.
 This adds overhead to the interpreter to push and pop Lisp values on this auxiliary stack.

 The tinylisp reference count garbage collector does all the heavy lifting more efficiently, while its simple mark-sweep collector only runs when the tinylisp